 Monitoring will be undertaken by trained land-managers, and the licence remains in place.
-The project may run for up to five years, with progress reviewed annually with SNH before any further licences are granted.
-The licence is subject to strict conditions and failure to meet them could result in the licence being revoked or the commission of an offence.
+The project may run for up to five years, with progress reviewed annually before any further licences are granted.

 We accept that this proposal is not a full-scale academic study.
 However, the project is designed to help contribute to our understanding of the factors affecting wader populations, the usefulness (or otherwise) of potential interventions for their conservation, and the feasibility of these more adaptive, community-led and co-productive ways of working.
 This proposal is about testing an approach, on a limited scale and for a limited time-period, and adapting it if needed, in order to improve our understanding.
 The potential benefits of the project in this respect outweigh the impacts of the proposal on raven populations.
-We will monitor the project and review it to ensure that this continues to be the case and that any lessons learnt or results are used to inform discussion and action on wader conservation.
+We will monitor the project and review it to ensure that this continues to be the case.